scalalandio/chimney/CONTRIBUTING.md

 ### How to start working on Chimney

 The first 2 things you need are JVM and sbt installed.
-There are many ways to manage their installations (jEnv, Sdkman, package managers) and we didn't impose any of them since, as a library, Chimney should work with any supported JDK, and sbt runner should fetch the right versions for the project on its own.
+There are many ways to manage their installations (jEnv, Sdkman, package managers) and we didn't impose any of them since sbt runner should fetch the right versions for the project on its own.
+Mind the JDK baselines though: Chimney 2.x's Scala 2.13 artifacts target JDK 11+ (`-release 11`) and its Scala 3 artifacts target JDK 17+ (`-release 17`), so to build both you need at least JDK 17.

 Then you need to set up project in an IDE.
 We are using Intellij, and are using these two settings (`dev.properties`) to control which version we are working on currently: